masaki-norton/leetcode_problems/README.md

 A faster method exists where you can simply track the differences that each sliding window will incur, but this involves many if-statements and messy code.
 Current solution beats approx 90% in both runtime and memory.

+### 76 Minimum Window Substring
+Use hash maps to compare the character count, but when comparing them, make sure to not compare the entire hash map and only the characters that got adjusted.
+The comparison of maps can be done by comparing the counts, and only compare the updated counts on the hash map (this avoids repeated comparisons of items within the hashmap that do not be to be compared).

 ### 1404 Number of Steps to Reduce Binary Number to 1
 Adding binary was easier converting it to an integer and reversing.\